 The church is on the state and national register of historic places.

 The Episcopal Church clergy consists of Bishops, Priests, and Deacons.
-Here is our priest (The Rev. Jennifer Barrows), our Deacon (The Rev. Teri Jones), and our Suffragan Bishop (The Rt.
-Rev. Allan Shin).
+Here is our priest (Br.
+Bob, on the right), and our Suffragan Bishop (The Rt.
+Rev. Allan Shin, on the left).

 We tend to enjoy our coffee hour after every Sunday service